Management of Nausea and Vomiting

 Acute chemotherapy-induced emesis

 Acute chemotherapy-induced emesis is defined as nausea or vomiting that occurs within the initial 24 hours of chemotherapy administration.
 The time of greatest risk is from 1 to 6 hours after chemotherapy with most agents.

 Delayed emesis is emesis that begins 24 hours or more after chemotherapy administration.
-Delayed emesis is particularly likely to occur in patients who have received cisplatin, carboplatin, or cyclophosphamide.
+Delayed emesis is particularly likely in patients who have received cisplatin, carboplatin, or cyclophosphamide.
 However, this problem may begin somewhat earlier than 24 hours in some patients, with peak incidence and severity occurring 48–72 hours post chemotherapy.